o2346/pde/README.md

 ## What is this

 Automatic provisioning of a Personal Computer like [Server provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning) as main function.
 Secondary Guest Operating System setup helper.
-Use of Guest is a sandbox in order to develop PDE itself.

 * Provisioner
   * [install packages](#list_of_tools)